 A fire that broke out in the underground car park of a six-storey building in Sa Coma early on Saturday morning has left 22 people suffering from smoke inhalation, five of them local police officers.
 The fire started in a car parked in the car park on Calle Ficus, according to sources from the Mallorca fire brigade.
-Around 60 residents have been evacuated and others have been confined to their homes.
+Around 60 residents were evacuated and others confined to their homes.

 The block above the underground car park where the fire broke out ‘was completely filled with smoke’, according to Mallorca's fire chief, Xisco Bonnin, and the building had to be evacuated urgently.

-Firefighters have been working to extinguish the flames, control the smoke and ventilate the building.
-According to the same sources, the fire is now under control.
-Paramedics from the Servei d’Atenció Mèdica Urgent (SAMU061) have treated 22 people, including five local police officers, who have suffered smoke inhalation.
-At around 9.30 a.m., the fire was declared under control and shortly afterwards extinguished, although ventilation work continues.
-The Mallorca Fire Brigade is also investigating the source of the fire.
+Firefighters worked to extinguish the flames, control the smoke and ventilate the building.
+Paramedics from the Servei d’Atenció Mèdica Urgent (SAMU061) treated 22 people, including five local police officers, who suffered smoke inhalation.
+At around 9.30 a.m., the fire was declared under control and shortly afterwards extinguished, although ventilation work continued.